ustwo/mastermind/README.md

 In the example above, `mastermind` will expect to find one or more YAML ruleset files.
 [Check the example][examples].

-A ruleset file is an array of rules and each rule is composed by at least a `url`.
+A ruleset file is an array of rules and each rule is composed by at least one `url`.
 The basic form will have a `body` as well.